Glitch Mode: Pop-up store

 A pop-up store in Seongsu-dong, Seoul opened from April 1 to May 29 to commemorate the release of Glitch Mode.
-The arcade-themed store included a photo zone that reproduced the music videos's shooting location and an entertainment zone with 8-bit games inspired by the album artwork.
+The arcade-themed store included a photo zone that reproduced the music video's shooting location and an entertainment zone with 8-bit games inspired by the album artwork.
 Other products and attractions included balloons with the members' signatures and handwritten letters.
 The store recorded an average of 500 visitors a day and attracted a total of 46,000 people over the course of two months.

 The Dream Show 2: In A Dream

 Critical reception

 Rhian Daly of NME said that Glitch Mode "feels like a balancing act", where "fairly lowkey" tracks are alternated with NCT Dream's typical experimental songs.
 She commented positively on the album's more "animated" tracks, while she noted that tracks like "It's Yours" and "Drive" are not memorable.
 Conversely, Jung Soo-min of IZM wrote that the first half of the album doesn't express the "individuality" of NCT Dream, while she commented positively on the "nostalgic" second half of the album and highlighted songs like "Better Than Gold" and "Drive".
 Jung thought the album was not on par with Hot Sauce due to "the obsession" with the "neo" concept that has been established for all NCT units, since it doesn't allow NCT Dream to explore more "hopeful" themes, which she believes are the group's strong suit.
 The album was featured in Time's list "The Best K-pop Songs and Albums of 2022 So Far".